Even in the tiny country of Malta electronic espionage is taken seriously by business.

 A. In today’s highly competitive market, commercial espionage is thriving.
 Individuals and organisations are now turning to the theft of information as a way of gaining a competitive edge.
 Radio Frequency Bugs can be concealed in almost anything that can be found in the office, home or car.
 They can be the ultimate infiltration tool to competitors, discontented or disloyal employees, business partners or private investigators.
 Typically, low paid employees such as cleaners, service providers or security personnel are entrusted with planting the devices in exchange for gratuities.

-of political or diplomatic espionage in Malta?
+Q. Have you been informed or found cases of political or diplomatic espionage in Malta?
 If so, without the need of mentioning names, can you elaborate on details of how this was done?

 A. It is a known fact that Malta hosts several VIPs in Malta.
 These persons can easily be targeted especially when staying in hotels since access to hotel rooms is a minor inconvenience for the spy who is about to plant eavesdropping devices in the actual room or even one of the adjacent rooms.
 Just over a month ago a service was carried out for a VIP client who chose to rent out a villa rather than stay in a hotel.
 The company who the VIP works for lost over €15 million last year after a technology that was developed over several years was lost to their competitors by means of an eavesdropping device.
-Now th
+Now they take no chances.

 Q. What other reasons could there be for espionage to be done in Malta?